diepe28/hdf5_corrupter/README.md

  - -p | -injectionProbability value, value of injection probability. *Overwrites value from config file*
  - -t | -injectionType type, where type can be either \"percentage\" or \"count\"". *Overwrites value from config file*
  - -k | -injectionTries value, is either a real number between [0-1] or a int > 0, depending if injection_type is "percentage" or "count", respectively.
 This value might not be the actual value of corruption, because the injection probability can be < 1. *Overwrites value from config file*
+ - -s | -saveInjectionSequence, optional, incompatible with -i, it saves to json all the bits that were changed for each location specified.
+ - -i | -injectionSequencePath, optional, incompatible with -s, loads the injection sequence from a json and uses those bits to corrupt the locations specified at the sequence.
+If used, it will ignore the probability, the injection type, the injection tries, the locations to corrupt.
+It will only corrupt what is specified at the injection sequence.
  - -o | -onlyPrint, optional argument, prints the contents of the hdf5 file specified and exits

 The .yaml configuration file must have the following entries: